 Metabolic and Nutritional: increased appetite.

 Neurological: hyperkinesia, hypoesthesia, vertigo.

+Psychological: anxiety, depersonalization, depression, nervousness, sleep disorder, thinking abnormal.
 Respiratory: bronchospasm, coughing, throat burning, laryngitis, bronchitis, dry throat, nocturnal dyspnea, nasopharyngitis, nasal congestion, pharyngolaryngeal pain, sinusitis, nasal dryness, paranasal sinus hypersecretion, post nasal drip.

 Special Senses: conjunctivitis, eye abnormality, eye pain, watery eyes, taste loss.